FragmentScreen/fandanGO-core/README.md

    wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
    bash Miniconda3-latest-Linux-x86_64.sh -b -p /path/for/miniconda
    ```

+   On a Mac you can use the command `brew install miniconda`

 2. Make sure you are running bash shell (run `echo $SHELL` in your console), then initialize conda (replace `/path/for/miniconda/` with the proper path):
    ```